schouery/mv2020/registration.md

 ### World Final Class

 This class will have up to 90 students and we will invite one international experienced instructor per week to teach and create the contests.
+This class will be taught in English.

 Registration to this class will be prioritized by the following criteria